Mohammad Hafeez: Other leagues

-As captain of the Lahore Lions, Hafeez led the side to the Faysal Bank T20 Cup title in December 2012.
-Handed the captaincy by Mohammad Yousuf on the eve of the tournament, Hafeez praised a collective team effort after the win and said he had no point to prove regarding his credentials as Pakistan’s T20 captain.
+As captain of the Lahore Lions, Hafeez led the team to the Faysal Bank T20 Cup title in December 2012.
+Handed the captaincy by Mohammad Yousuf on the eve of the tournament, Hafeez praised a collective team effort after the win and said he had no point to prove regarding his credentials as Pakistan's T20 captain.

 Mohammad Hafeez played for Wayamba United in 2012 Sri Lanka Premier League.

 In January 2014, he was signed by Melbourne Stars as a replacement Lasith Malinga for the remainder of the 2013–14 BBL.

 On 3 June 2018, he was selected to play for the Montreal Tigers in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 In September 2018, he was named in Nangarhar's squad for the first edition of the Afghanistan Premier League tournament.

 He was signed by Edmonton Royals as marquee player in 2nd season of GT20 Canada in July 2019.
 He replaced Rassie Van Dussen at the St Kitts and Nevis Patriors for CPL 2019.
 He then, signed for Middlesex for 5 matches in August 2019.
 He joined Middlesex County Cricket Club for the 2019 Vitality Blast, as a replacement for Mujeeb Ur Rahman.

 In November 2021, he was selected to play for the Galle Gladiators following the players' draft for the 2021 Lanka Premier League.

-In November 2021, he joined Delhi Bulls for the fifth season of the Abu Dhabi T10 league.
+The same month, he joined Delhi Bulls for the fifth season of the Abu Dhabi T10 league.